kurision/weather-task-flutter/README.md

 ```bash
 flutter pub get
 ```
-Then you can the App.
+You can run the App By
 ```bash
 flutter run
 ```